MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceCompliancePolicy.md

   - `[PendingCount <Int32?>]`: Number of pending devices
   - `[SuccessCount <Int32?>]`: Number of succeeded devices

-SCHEDULEDACTIONSFORRULE <IMicrosoftGraphDeviceComplianceScheduledActionForRule[]>: The list of scheduled action for this rule
+SCHEDULEDACTIONSFORRULE <IMicrosoftGraphDeviceComplianceScheduledActionForRule1[]>: The list of scheduled action for this rule
   - `[Id <String>]`: Read-only.
   - `[RuleName <String>]`: Name of the rule which this scheduled action applies to.
-  - `[ScheduledActionConfigurations <IMicrosoftGraphDeviceComplianceActionItem[]>]`: The list of scheduled action configurations for this compliance policy.
+  - `[ScheduledActionConfigurations <IMicrosoftGraphDeviceComplianceActionItem1[]>]`: The list of scheduled action configurations for this compliance policy.
     - `[Id <String>]`: Read-only.
     - `[ActionType <String>]`:
     - `[GracePeriodHours <Int32?>]`: Number of hours to wait till the action will be enforced.
 Valid values 0 to 8760